qoweh/open-chat-playground/docs/anthropic.md

     > For more details about Anthropic API keys, refer to the doc, [Anthropic API Documentation](https://docs.anthropic.com/claude/reference/getting-started-with-the-api).

 1. Run the app.
-The default model OCP uses is [Claude 3 Opus](https://www.anthropic.com/claude).
+The default model OCP uses is [Claude Sonnet 4](https://www-cdn.anthropic.com/6be99a52cb68eb70eb9572b4cafad13df32ed995.pdf).

     ```bash
     # bash/zsh